Welcome to Awesome Native Plants

 WHY all the FUSS about NATIVE PLANTS?

-What are they and why they are important?.
-Get the definitions and why they are important and how to find out if a plant is native or not: Click Here
+What are they and why they are important?
+Get the definitions and why they are important and how to find out if a plant is native or not.
+Also, NEW, added information on rarity in NJ.
+Click Here

 in our 'Resources" section.